 Obtaining a Copy of an Accident or Incident Report

-If you need a copy of an accident/incident report taken by the Sheriff's Office, jail booking records, or other records relating to the Sheriff's Office, you may obtain them from the Sheriff's records staff.
+If you need a copy of an crash/incident report taken by the Sheriff's Office, jail booking records, or other records relating to the Sheriff's Office, you may obtain them from the Sheriff's records staff.
 If you are requesting any data that isn't classified as "public", you will need to come to our office and provide photo identification to process your request.
 (The Sheriff's Office DOES NOT maintain marriage, birth, death or other various court records.
 Please contact Court Administration for this information at 952-496-8200.)

 To expedite your requests, it’s helpful if you have most or all of the following information: